 The nearest mainline railway station is Aviemore however, the Strathspey steam train runs between Aviemore and Broomhill stations regularly during the summer, stopping at Boat of Garten on the way.
 From Boat of Garten the reserve can be reached on foot, by bike or by bus.
 A timetable for the steam train can be found here: https://www.strathspeyrailway.co.uk/timetable.

 The footpath from the bus stop to the Nature Centre runs adjacent to the road and passes a boardwalk for dragonfly spotting, access to the Speyside Way and the start of our "Two Lochs" trail, via the Loch Mallachie car park.
-The path is undulating and is rocky and uneven in places.
+The path is hard-packed, gently undulating and is rocky and uneven in places.
+There may be ocassional muddy patches in wet weather spells.

 Travel by taxi